 Feeding Your Diabetic Cat

 That said, before you toss that bag of kibble in the trash, if your cat is already on insulin, please do not simply remove the dry food – this is a recipe for disaster which can and does result in clinical hypo.
-Before making any changes to your diabetic cat’s diet, please join us on Forum for important information to help you make the transition from dry food to low carb wet food safely.
+Before making any changes to your diabetic cat’s diet, please join us on Forum for important Detox information to help you make the transition from dry food to low carb wet food safely.

 If your cat has Feline Diabetes, we can help you understand the huge role food plays in the disease, as well as help you work toward getting your cat into remission.
-As a part of the knowledge base we offer our members, there is a wealth of information on the Diabetic Cat Care Forum, including how to safely transition diabetic cats already receiving insulin to a low carb wet diet.
-There are appropriate canned cat foods listed by country; tips and tricks to use for transitioning off of dry food, a list of appropriate, low carb treats, and a carbohydrate calculator.
-We have vet approved recipes for making raw food if that is of interest, as well as instructions on what and how to feed a sick cat.
+As a part of the knowledge base we offer our members, there is a wealth of information on the Diabetic Cat Care Forum, including how to safely transition diabetic cats already receiving insulin to a low carb wet diet, appropriate canned cat foods listed by country; tips and tricks to use for transitioning off of dry food, a list of low carb treats, and a carbohydrate calculator.
+We have vet approved recipes for making nutritionally balanced raw food if that is of interest, as well as instructions on what and how to feed a sick cat.